 This light is part of the vehicle's emission control on-board diagnostic system.
 If this light is on while the engine is running, a malfunction has been detected and the vehicle may require service.
-The light should come on to show that it is working when the ignition is in ON/RUN with the engine not running.
-See Ignition Positions (Key Access) ♀ 182 or Ignition Positions (Keyless Access) ♀ 183.
+The light should come on to show that it is working when the ignition is on with the engine not running for Key Access or in Service Mode for Keyless Access.